LVT/LVP CARE & MAINTENANCE

 Heavy furniture should rest on glass or hard plastic caps, while frequently-moved furniture like chairs should have easy ball-bearing swiveling action.

-High-heeled shoes can cause damage that may not be covered by your warranty.
+High-heeled shoes can cause damage that your warranty may not cover.
 Keep shoe tips in good repair to combat this problem.

 Appliances & heating ducts emit a direct flow of hot air that can cause discoloration over time.
 Keep motors & exhaust areas free of dust build-up to help reduce heat, while heating system dampers can be adjusted to control outlet temperatures & airflow direction.
-Keep in mind that cigarettes, matches & other hot objects can also cause damage.
+Remember that cigarettes, matches & other hot objects can also cause damage.

 Utilize these tips when removing the following types of stains: